AstridFox/sand_game/packages/ui-renderer/README.md

 - Simulation canvas with pixelated rendering
 - Cell palette with icons for each cell type
 - Click and drag to draw cells
+- Brush tool with size and roundness controls (hover the 🖌️ icon above the cell palette)

 ## Usage